skamireddi/immunichain/Lab/CloudComposerLab.rst

 Part 1: Starting and Creating Your Hyperledger Composer Network
 ===============================================================

-Go to **github.com/grice32/immunichain** and download the content by clicking on the green button one the right.
+Go to **github.com/grice32/immunichain** and download the content by clicking on the green button on the right.
 Depending on your system (Mac or Windows), there will be a pop-up asking you to save the download in a folder.
 Select a folder that you will remember.

 1. Go to your browser and go to **https://composer-playground.mybluemix.net/**

 	Composer Playground works best in Chrome and even better in Incognito Mode.
 	If you run it in Firefox, you cannot run it in a Private Window.
-	I have always used Firefox without hiccups
+	I have always used Firefox, without any hiccups.